-This project was originally created in 2014 and as such, is based on the Ubuntu 14.04 LTS release.
-Which is still supported till late next year (2018).
+This project was originally created in 2014 and as such, is based on the Ubuntu 14.04.05 LTS release.
+Which doesn't reach its "end of life" till April 2019.

-Ready Linux is currently on the Distrowatch waiting list if you would like to recommend it.
+Ready Linux is currently on the Distrowatch projects not ready list if you would like to recommend it.
+And you can read its first review, which comes from Japan.

 This is what Ready Linux looks like.
 It boots straight to a terminal, ready for your commands.

-To connect to a wireless network, type sudo wicd-curses.
-Once in, highlight your network, press the right arrow key, you will now be in your network settings.
+To connect to a wireless network, watch this video.
+Or type sudo wicd-curses.
+Press down arrow to highlight your network, then press the right arrow key to go in to settings.
 Press down arrow until you highlight 'Key:'.
 Then enter your password, f10 to save and hit enter on your selected network to connect.

 You can also access most of the software and settings via the usual point and click method.
 Left-click anywhere near the light blue border to access the menu.
 You can install Ready from here, load various programs or customise the Sawfish Windows Manager.
 You may also shutdown or reboot the system from here.